CMA vs RMA vs CCMA Exams: Everything You Need to Know

 You are a medical assistant (MA) or recent MA graduate, and you’re ready to take the next step to earn your medical assistant credentials.
 If this describes you, then you are ready to begin researching exams.
 This process may be overwhelming and only lead to more questions – What should you do?
 Where should you start?
-What is the right exam for you?
-Even more importantly, how do you prepare and study for success?
+What is the difference between CMA vs RMA vs CCMA?
+Even more importantly, how do you prepare for these medical assistant certification tests and study for success?

 We are going to explore three nationally accredited certification exams, breaking each down to identify features of the exam, eligibility requirements, content, and passing requirements.